 Colors in the area surrounding the viewing surface affect perception, which is why the standard prescribes neutral-gray, low-reflection ambient conditions.
 Be it a booth or room walls, the reflectance of the coating of the viewing environment is set at a maximum of 60%.
 Unless otherwise stated, JUST standardized viewing booths and stations are coated in neutral gray according to Munsell N7, which meets exactly these requirements.

-The JUST daylight 5000 proGraphic D50 fluorescent lamps developed by us likewise clearly exceed the stringent requirements of the standard in relation to metamerism indices and color rendering.
+The JUST daylight 5000 proGraphic D50 fluorescent lamps and new JUST LED moduLight luminaire developed by us likewise clearly exceed the stringent requirements of the standard in relation to metamerism indices and colour rendering.
 That allows you to create viewing conditions to the highest quality standards.
-In conjunction with JUST daylight 5000 proGraphic lamps, JUST Normlicht devices meet the requirements of ISO 3664:2009 within very narrow tolerances, and are certified by Fogra.
+In conjunction with JUST daylight 5000 proGraphic lamps or LED technology, JUST Normlicht devices meet the requirements of ISO 3664:2009 within very narrow tolerances.